yedivanseven/slangmod/docs/source/cli/train/model.rst

 model.bias = True
    Whether to add bias to the linear projections all across the model.

+model.norm_cls = "layer"
+   Which type of norm to use between transformer (sub-)layers.
+The other choice besides the default of "layer" is "rms".

 model.norm_first = True
    Whether to normalize the *input* before each Transformer layer or the sum of *output* and residual stream after each layer.